-In terms of security culture and surveillance of anarchist activity, it's important for us to be careful when assessing the information that law enforcement chooses to reveal to us.
+archist activity, it's important for us to be careful when assessing the information that law enforcement chooses to reveal to us.
 When police investigations are revealed to be inept or relatively unsophisticated, as with some of the intelligence gathering on protesters here last summer, we should conclude not that the police are farther behind than we expected, but that they are deliberately leaking information that might lead us to drop our guard.

-In fact, Philadelphia has an entire operation dedicated to advanced intelligence gathering on its people - the Delaware Valley Intelligence Center (or "fusion center"), located at 2800 S. 20th Street in South Philly.
-When the DVIC was proposed, it was common for opponents to emphasize how little of a contribution the new facility would make to policing in the city, as though it was simply a waste of the city's resources.
-The truth, though, is that we don't really know what is going on in the DVIC.
-The only conceivable new contribution it'd be making would involve innovations in surveillance (like biometrics) and massive privacy violations, and the state is not going to reveal to the public what technologies and resources it is using to surveil and repress us.
+In fact, Philadelphia has an entire operation dedicated 2020 unrest against the killing of George Floyd. to advanced intelligence gathering on its people - the Black liberation prisoner Mumia Abu-Jamal re-Delaware Valley Intelligence Center (or "fusion cenleased a statement thanking his supporters.
+This ter"), located at 2800 S. 20th Street in South Philly. follows his lawyers filing to have his appeals re-When the DVIC was proposed, it was common for oppoopened and his supporters organized an email and nents to emphasize how little of a contribution the new phone zap demanding his freedom.
+Mumia is schedfacility would make to policing in the city, as though it uled to undergo an open-heart surgery April 19th. was simply a waste of the city's resources.
+The truth, though, is that we don't really know what is going on in The Philadelphia Police Department sent out emails the DVIC.
+The only conceivable new contribution it'd be on April 8th to registered community organizations making would involve innovations in surveillance (like asking for help policing potential unrest following the biometrics) and massive privacy violations, and the Derek Chauvin trial.
+Up Against the Law has released state is not going to reveal to the public what technoloa statement condemning the emails and is offering gies and resources it is using to surveil and repress us. support to any registered community organization that wishes to turn down the request without reprisal.

-According to local publication The Declaration back in 2013, "One facet of a fusion center's day-to-day operations involves either civilian or privatized intelligence analysts examining 'suspicious activity reports' filed by law enforcement.
-These analysts then create threat assessments based on these reports" that they then share with law enforcement.
-We get more of what a sense of this looks like from the Nationwide SAR Initiative (NSI), which has 16 behaviors that authorities claim are "indicative of terrorist activity."
-When an individual is identified with any of these pre-crime behaviors, that makes them eligible for targeted state surveillance.
-The DVIC has a whole sector that is dedicated to investigating what they call "terrorism." as part of a broader social movement or as clandestine individual actions, will always be counteracted by some sort of repression, if it proves powerful enough.
-We have countless examples before us, today and in the past, of how this works, and we have the capacity to consider in advance what the state's responses to ours and others' actions might be.
-Let's try to study these examples and think in advance about how we might in turn counteract those responses so that our moves forward make us stronger, rather than weaker.
+According to local publication The Declaration back in 2013, "One facet of a fusion center's day-to-day op-Additionally, PPD is increasing police presence erations involves either civilian or privatized intellithroughout certain neighborhoods and the govergence analysts examining 'suspicious activity reports' nor has authorized the deployment of the Nationfiled by law enforcement.
+These analysts then create al Guard.
+One thousand members of the guard are threat assessments based on these reports" that they authorized to remain in Philadelphia for 90 days, then share with law enforcement.
+We get more of what a time period that could be extended or shortened a sense of this looks like from the Nationwide SAR at governor Wolf's discretion.
+As of mid-April, po-Initiative (NSI), which has 16 behaviors that authorlice have been seen along 52nd St in West Philly ities claim are "indicative of terrorist activity."
+When and in Center City in higher than usual numbers. an individual is identified with any of these pre-crime behaviors, that makes them eligible for targeted state PPD officers Christopher Burton, Charles McCairns, surveillance.
+The DVIC has a whole sector that is Micheal Braun, David Tamamoto, and Matthew Podedicated to investigating what they call "terrorism." nente shot and killed 24 year old Black man James Alexander following a traffic stop in North Philly.
+Po-